Space Bound: Reception and controversy

 The video received attention from reporters for the scene where Eminem dies of suicide by gunshot.
 Jonsin was dismissive: "Things happen in movies all the time...When my kids watch it, I like to explain to them in that manner: 'It's like a movie, ya know?
 He isn't really killing himself.'"
 The video was criticized by anti-violence campaigners in the United Kingdom.
 A spokesperson for the anti-violence group Mothers Against Violence told the Daily Mirror, "It's all about the money with these videos.
 Eminem isn't thinking about the families affected."
 The music video was both praised by fans and noted for its graphic nature.
 Before the video's premiere in July, New York Daily News editor Kathleen Perricone derided censorship of the video, saying, "Despite the gruesome and violent nature, music networks like MTV and BET have yet to ban the video—or even air it."
 Josh Grossberg from E!
 News was not swayed by the graphic suicide scene, saying it "sounds like an Eminem video, all right."

 Critics made note of the "Space Bound" music video's similarities with the Kahn-directed "Love the Way You Lie", in which the couple was portrayed by actors.
 April Chieffo from The Celebrity Cafe said, "The video touches on the subject of domestic violence like 'Love the Way You Lie,' but this time there were deadly consequences."
 Rob Markman quoted about the death scene, "Throughout the video, Eminem follows Grey like a lost puppy.
 It's when they check into a motel room that the drama unfolds."

-As of February 2020, the music video on YouTube has been watched more than 300 million times.